You know, everybody's out there asking, can we win in a rock rush?

 Great to have you with us.

-Womanly ditto, Rush.
+Womanly dittos, Rush.

 How are you?

-Thank God for manliness.
+It is, thank God for manliness.

-Because of manliness, We have men who are willing to go to war for women and children.
+Because of manliness, we have men who are willing to go to war for women and children.

-Women would not go to war and lay down their lives for for anybody because they want to be protected.
+Women would not go to war and lay down their lives for anybody because they want to be protected.

 But it is men.